PascalBod/espidf-udp/README.md

 # Target

 The target for the ESP-IDF applications is an [ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview) with an ESP32-WROVER-B module.
+Any equivalent module can be used.

 ESP-IDF release is `4.2.1`.

 The target for the PC applications is a PC with Python 3.

+The PC and the ESP32 module must be connected to the same LAN.
+This is the case if the two of them connect to your home Wi-Fi Access Point, for instance.

 <a name="developmentEnvironmentESPIDF"></a>